NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Workgroup.rst

 Windows network
 ===============

-Manage server role in the Windows network.
+Manage the server role in the Windows network.

 Role
 ====

-Select the role that the system will have on the network: workstations, domain controllers or member of Active Directory.
+Select the NethServer role within the network: workstation, domain controller or Active Directory member.

 Workstation
-    By enabling this option, the system will behave as a normal workstation.
+    Enabling this option NethServer will behave as a normal workstation.

-Domain Controllers
+Domain Controller
-    By enabling this option, the system is configured as domain controllers on the network.
+    Enabling this option NethServer is configured as a domain controller of the network.

 Domain
     The name of the domain.

 Enable roaming profiles
-    If enabled, the user thread is save it on the server so that can be used regardless of the computer on which is logged on.
+    If enabled, the user profile is saved on the server.
+All user data will be always accessible, regardless of the computer on which the user is logged in.

-Member of the Active Directory
+Active Directory member
-    The server becomes a member of an existing Active Directory domain.
-You must have domain administrator credentials.
+    The server becomes member of an existing Active Directory domain.
+    The domain administrator password is needed.

 Realm
-    Realm of Active Directory (for instance, *mydomain.local*).
+    Active Directory real, for example: mydomain.local

 Domain
     Name of the Active Directory domain.